Two examples of how # of followers can be deceptive:

 Look, I’m not saying how many followers or subscribers or friends you have is totally worthless in determining how much influence a person has.
 But it shouldn’t be the only metric you examine when trying to decide if someone has established trust and influence with their network.

-For example, last year I worked with TMG to create and execute a blogger outreach strategy to promote a webinar that Citi was producing (Recap HERE).
+For example, last year I worked with a client to create and execute a blogger outreach strategy to promote a webinar that client was producing.
 In deciding which bloggers to reach out to, we looked at two key areas:

 1 – Total readership of the blog.
 This could include number of subscribers, or number of visitors.